bfroza/BeeCrowd-exercises/README.md

 ## Description

 This repository was created with the purpose of storing the codes that were accepted on BeeCrowd, a programming exercise platform.
-Additionally, it is also used as a training environment to learn and improve Git usage, a widely used version control system.
+Additionally, it is also used as a training environment to learn and improve Git usage, a widely used version control system!

 ## Repository Structure